AdobeDocs/alloy-docs/reference/firing-manual-id-syncs.md

 * `id` Data source ID.
 This should be obtained from your consultant in order to avoid collisioms with other data source IDs.
 * `url` The custom ID sync URL.
 It usually contains the data source unique user ID.
 * `hideReferrer` 1 to make the document.referrer of the network request blank.
 0 to leave it populated.
-* `ttlMinutes` Delay in minutes before firing ID sync again.
+* `ttlMinutes` Delay, in minutes before synchonizing IDs again.
 Minimum is 10080 (7 days).